Kodumudi railway station

-Kodumudi railway station is a station at Kodumudi in Erode district, Tamil Nadu, India.
+Kodumudi railway station (station code: KMD) is an NSG–6 category Indian railway station in Salem railway division of Southern Railway zone.
+It is a station at Kodumudi in Erode district, Tamil Nadu, India.
 It is located along the Erode–Tiruchirappalli line between Erode Junction and Karur Junction.
 The station is a stoppage for 18 halting trains and connects the religious pilgrimage center, Magudeswarar Temple, Kodumudi.